 Anytime you access an unsecured part of our website, that is, a public page that does not require you to log on, we will collect information about your visit, such as:

-· Neither personal data, nor any data entered into website forms are sent to/kept by Google.
+This data is recorded via Google Analytics and thus stored on the internet.
+Neither personal data, nor any data entered into website forms are sent to/kept by Google.

 Our website also includes a number of calculators and electronic forms, which may require you to enter your personal details.
-If you save the data you enter on the calculator or form, this information will be stored on your local computer unless changed by the user.
+If you save the data you enter on the calculator or form, then this information will be stored on your local computer unless changed by the user.